-In this year's Elsevier Best Studies Survey, students have also rated International Relations as the best programme.
+In the last edition of Elsevier Best Studies Survey, students have also rated International Relations as the best programme.

 Explore complex issues in modern international relations